LucianoBrumer/RealFulllscreenShare/README.md

 # RealFullScreenShare

-To toggle the fullscreen use your key "f".
+To toggle the full screen in a video screen share use your key "f".